jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 Now that you've implemented the `ReadUser` method, go through an implement the other CRUD methods on the service struct.

-There are multiple ways that you can do this and you have the freedom to approach this in the way that you feel most comfortable with.
-With that being said, here are a couple things to keep in mind:
+There are multiple ways that you can do this, and you have the freedom to approach this in the way that you feel most comfortable with.
+With that being said, here are a couple of things to keep in mind:
 - Remember, the `BlogContent` table has been designed using single table design.
 This means that the database hase a single table and that table contains multiple entity types, in this case, users and blog posts.
 - The `BlogContent` table has also been designed in such a way that you should not need to use a `scan` action to complete any of the service methods.
 This is because scanning is an expensive operation that we want to avoid if possible when working in the real world.